rustedivan/tapmap/dotplan.md

 ## Figure out how to handle Clipperton and friends (see "skipping..." in bake log)

 ----- ARCHIVE -----

+# Persistence
+- Store userstate to Application Support
+-- Save regularily
+- Knock out geoworld from userstate on startup
+-- Animated on startup
+- Store userstate to iCloud
+-- CKContainer
+-- Don't animate updates from iCloud

 ## LabelView's tag mechanism is incredibly expensive
 - together with projectPoint - move off main thread?